Mini-Conf/Mini-Conf/CONTRIBUTING-ACL2020.md

     ```bash
     git submodule update --init --recursive
     ```
+   *You may need to clone with SSH instead of HTTPS to get the git submodule working.
    * All ACL2020 sitedate are stored in this folder.
 2. All images should be saved under [static/images/acl2020](./static/images/acl2020) folder.